Elsie Paroubek: Disappearance

 There were several camps along the Des Plaines River near Kedzie and these were searched.
 Residents told investigators that one wagon had decamped and left on the morning of April 9.
-The "stolen by gypsies" theory gained credence because Elsie's disappearance was almost identical to that of Lillian Wulff, who had been found with gypsies four years earlier.
-Elsie's father, Frank Paroubek, offered his life savings, $50 (about $1,165 today), as a reward.
+The "stolen by gypsies" theory gained credence because Elsie's disappearance was almost identical to that of Lillian Wulff, who had been found among Romani people four years earlier.
+Elsie's father, Frank Paroubek, offered his life savings, $50 (about $1,547 today), as a reward.
 Inspector Healey also ordered that drainage canals be dragged for the child's body on April 15, and Governor Charles S. Deneen asked the public to aid in the search.
 It was at about this time that Elsie's friend Emma Kubat, 14, told police she had last seen Elsie with the organ grinder.
 Detectives from the Maxwell Street station searched the Italian quarter at West 14th and S. Halsted Streets, where it had been reported a child answering Elsie's description had been seen with an organ grinder.

 A full-length photo of Elsie appeared on the front page of the April 12 Chicago American.
 This photo, enhanced by artists, reappeared many times in the paper.
 On April 17, it was accompanied by photos of Frank, Karolina and Elsie's sister Julia.